Adaptors#

 -

-template<sequence Seq1, sequence Seq2, typename Cmp = std::ranges::less>
+template<sequence Seq1, sequence Seq2, typename Cmp = std::compare_three_way>

-requires strict_weak_order_for<Cmp, Seq1> && strict_weak_order_for<Cmp, Seq2>
+requires weak_ordering_for<Cmp, Seq1> && weak_ordering_for<Cmp, Seq2>

-auto set_difference(Seq1 seq1, Seq2 seq2, Cmp cmp = {}) -> sequence auto;# Returns a sequence adaptor which yields the set difference of the two input sequences
+auto set_difference(Seq1 seq1, Seq2 seq2, Cmp cmp = {}) -> sequence auto;¶ Returns a sequence adaptor which yields the set difference of the two input sequences

 seq1